-With bow hunting you are generally out in the wildness for a long period of time, and having 10 days of good weather is lucky.
+With bow hunting you are generally out in the wildness for a while, and having 10 days of good weather is lucky.
 Adam says that sometimes you have to spend 1-3 days playing cards and staring at the walls of your tent to shelter yourself from a storm.
 He also doesn’t feel that he needs to shave off a couple of extra pounds on his back to sacrifice being warm, dry, and comfortable in the middle of nowhere.
-He likes to carry a down sleeping bag and cleans it with Nikwax Down Wash before he heads out for a couple of weeks.
-Nikwax Down Wash revitalizes loft and insulation without damaging the structure of the down.
+He likes to carry a down sleeping bag and cleans it before he heads out for a couple of weeks.
+Nikwax Down Wash Direct revitalizes loft and insulation without damaging the structure of the down.
 It also maintains breathability and the original water repellency.

 As a professional hunting athlete, Adam is lucky to get new gear at the start of every season.
 But during the season, he is pummeling that gear.
 It gets campfire smoke, sweat, and blood from dressing animals on it.
 When he gets back, he washes his jackets and packs in Tech Wash because it effectively removes the tough bloodstains and smoke, making his gear look and perform like new again.
 He also religiously applies Waterproofing Wax for Leather to all of his Schnee’s leather boots throughout the season.

-While Adam is a lucky duck and gets new products at the start of every hunting season, we have advice to help out those less fortunate hunters that have to wear the same products for a few seasons.
+While Adam is a lucky duck and gets new products at the start of every hunting season, we have advice to help out hunters that have to wear the same products for a few seasons.

 Now not everyone is a merino guy like Adam, so to keep your synthetics from stinking try BaseWash.
 It does the same job as Wool Wash; safely cleaning the high performing technical fabric, as well as enhancing and revitalizing its wicking abilities.

-If your tent has taken a beating each hunting season and isn’t performing as well as it once was, try Tent & Gear Solarproof.
-It not only adds water repellency to the tent, it protects it against UV degradation.
+If your tent or hunting blinds have taken a beating and aren’t performing as well as they once were, try Tent & Gear Solarproof.
+It not only adds water repellency, it also protects it against UV degradation.
 For that matter, use it on your hunting pack for the same reason.